Visit Santa Cruz County

 Skill level: Beginner — The 1.5-mile River Trail follows the river past beaches and towering redwoods to the bend at Cable Car Beach.
 It closely tracks paved Pipeline Road, for those who prefer road walking.
 And everyone’s seasonal favorite: this walking bridge suspended over the river!
 (Typically opens mid to late-May through first storms of fall/winter)

-Skill level: Beginner to Intermediate –Pogonip features approximately 8 miles of beautiful hiking trails, but one favorite is the Spring Box Trail where you’ll find an unexpected spring-fed koi pond tucked beneath a redwood tree.
+Skill level: Beginner to Intermediate – Pogonip features approximately 8 miles of beautiful hiking trails, but one favorite is the Spring Box Trail where you’ll find an unexpected spring-fed koi pond tucked beneath a redwood tree.
 One option to reach the koi pond is by taking a 3 mile trek beginning on the Spring Trail to Spring Box Trail.
 Just before the intersection with Lime Kiln Trail, there’s a small unmarked path to the right that loops through some old-growth redwoods.
 Under one of the redwoods you will find the spring-fed koi pond. *Please DO NOT touch the fish or disrupt them.

 Skill level: Intermediate – Approximately 8.5-mile hike along abandoned railbeds and trails tracking Aptos Creek.
 Be prepared for several creek crossings on the way to this 30-foot waterfall.

-SEASONAL: Loch Lomond is open Thursday through Tuesday (closed Wednesdays) from March 1st through Labor Day and then only on the weekends through mid October.
 Skill level: Beginner to Intermediate— Most of the redwood- and oak-shaded trails along the reservoir banks are fairly gentle, but footing can tricky in places.
 Loch Trail and Highland Trail can be combined for a 5-mile loop with good views and elevation gain.

 Located in Davenport, where the Pacific Ocean meets rolling coastal grasslands, lies a place with stories as deep as its redwood roots: Cotoni-Coast Dairies (pronounced Chuh-toe-knee).
 Part of the 5,800-acre on-shore unit of the California Coastal National Monument, Cotoni-Coast Dairies is both a wild refuge and living history.